Changemakers Sponsorship – $10,000

 Entrepreneurship Awardee Sebastian Martin is a proud alum of LearnServe Ethiopia 2004, the very first LSI cohort of students and teachers from the Washington, DC area to travel and serve abroad.
 That journey inspired Sebastian’s next decade of travel, community service, political activism, and eventually his calling for social entrepreneurship.
 In 2013, he founded Cambio Coffee – an organic, direct trade, specialty coffee company based in Shanghai.
 As a social enterprise, Cambio Coffee offers price premiums to small farmers and cooperatives, and reinvests 5% of its gross profits into development projects in coffee producing communities.
 As an emerging coffee brand in China, Cambio also offers spaces for cultural events, community empowerment, and charitable fundraising in its cafes.
 Sebastian has been a mentor and adviser to dozens of early stage entrepreneurs, a teacher of leadership to high school and university students, and the President of Fresh Start Shanghai – a Rotary club dedicated to empowering NGOs and social entrepreneurs in China.

-Global Perspective Awardees Karl and Angela Bennett are the Founders of KBC Learning, a virtual education program based in Kingston, Jamaica.
+Global Perspective Awardees Karl and Angela Bennett are the Founders of KBC Learning, a non-profit organization focused on building literacy skills in under-served communities in Jamaica.
 They have been partners of LearnServe, acting as thought leaders and running workshops for the LearnServe Jamaica program since 2011.

 Anthony Shop, Co-Founder and Chief Strategy Officer of Social Driver, is a pioneer in the field of digital media.
 Starting from a deep belief that the future is bright and people come before technology, Anthony has sparked innovative strategies that have produced remarkable results for some of the world’s most beloved companies and organizations.
 A former journalist and press secretary, Anthony is the first new media professional to be elected to the prestigious National Press Club’s Board of Governors.
 He founded the Club’s popular “Get It Online” digital media series, which has hosted luminaries from CNN, NASA and The White House to discuss media trends.
 Anthony’s views on digital media have been featured by the BBC, CBS and USA Today, and he has been featured as a keynote speaker at conferences across the globe, from Singapore and London to New York and Miami.

-Emily Rasowsky, Director of Marketing and Communications at Washington, DC Economic Partnership, manages the strategic marketing and communications efforts of the organization, including providing counsel to WDCEP executives and board officers.
+Emily Rasowsky, Customer Experience, Sparkfund.
+Sparkfund is a DC-based energy tech company.
+Emily was previously Director of Marketing and Communications at Washington DC Economic Partnership, managing the strategic marketing and communications efforts of the organization.
 She is also responsible for developing strategies to raise awareness of the partnership’s business development efforts and DC’s status as a strategic business location, and serves as the primary media contact for local, national and international media covering Washington, DC and its business climate.
 Emily brings experience running national integrated marketing campaigns for an array of Fortune 100 clients, non-profits and government agencies in the tech, education, healthcare and entertainment sectors.
 As the Founder of the D.C business All Women in Tech and the Women in Tech Campaign, she is passionate about continuing to market Washington, D.C. as the Capital of Inclusive Innovation in business through dynamic online and offline initiatives.